For small businesses, by small businesses

 TBD

-For shops with multiple booking staff.
-Shared review log, central billing, role-based access.
+For shops with more than one booking person.
+Shared review log, one bill, role-based access.

 • Everything in Pro